 Manhole cover in Erfurt

-The manhole covers in the Thuringian capital Erfurt show the city arms.
-The wheel in this coat of arms is derived from the Wheel of Mainz (Mainzer Rad).
-This is an indication of the time when Erfurt formed part of the archbishopric of Mainz.
+The manhole covers in Erfurt show the local city arms.
+The wheel in this coat of arms originates from the Wheel of Mainz (Mainzer Rad).
+In this way, the symbol refers to the period when Erfurt formed a part of the Electorate of Mainz.
 [German]

 Manhole cover in Berlin

-Manhole cover II in Naumburg
+Manhole cover in Naumburg

 This manhole cover displays the cathedral of Naumburg (Saale).
 The German full name is Naumburger Dom St. Peter und St. Paul.
 The cathedral dates back to the 13th century and is part of the Romanesque Road (Straße der Romanik) in Saxony-Anhalt.